Principles underlying financial-statement reporting and notes

 Impairment in the value of non-current assets

-The value of property and equipment is always reviewed whenever the carrying value appears to be over-valued because of occurrences or changed circumstances.
+The value of property, plant and equipment is always reviewed whenever the carrying value appears to be over-valued because of occurrences or changed circumstances.
 If the carrying value exceeds the realisable value, a valuation allowance is recorded.
 Any subsequent recovery in value is taken to income.

 The intrinsic value of goodwill is reviewed at least once a year.
 If the carrying value exceeds the realisable value, an extraordinary write-down is made.

-Property and equipment comprises bank premises, other real estate, furniture and equipment, as well as IT systems.
-Property and equipment is measured at acquisition cost less operationally necessary depreciation and amortisation.
+Property, plant and equipment comprises bank premises, other real estate, furniture and equipment, as well as IT systems.
+Property, plant and equipment is measured at acquisition cost less operationally necessary depreciation and amortisation.

 Depreciation and amortisation is charged on a straight-line basis over the estimated useful lives: